 Despite the differences, we decided that linking our new technology with the familiar term breathalyzer was the right choice because both provide the benefits of helping to maintain safety by deterring use while also maintaining privacy by measuring only recent use… not use that looks back days, weeks, or months prior to the test.

-To learn more about the Hound® solution check out our blog Top 5 Questions about the HOUND® MARIJUANA BREATHALYZER or contact us with any additional questions.
+To learn more about the Hound® solution check out our blog Top 5 Questions about the HOUND® CANNABIS BREATHALYZER or contact us with any additional questions.

 March 31, 2022